proycon/folia/docs/index.rst

 Declarations`, next is the optional but recommended ``provenance`` block that contains the `Provenance Data`.
 After this there is space for other `Metadata`.

+.. [#fex] There is an alternative stand-off serialisation available: `Extern`
-.. [#f1] For historical reasons, the XML namespace URI refers to a research group at the University of Tilburg where FoLiA was first founded, but which no longer exists.
+.. [#fns] For historical reasons, the XML namespace URI refers to a research group at the University of Tilburg where FoLiA was first founded, but which no longer exists.

 Common attributes
 -------------------

-Annotation elements in FoLiA carry a subset of so-called *common attributes*, these are common properties (represented as XML attributes) that can be set on different annotations.
-The exact subset of mandatory or optional common attributes differs slightly per element.
+Annotation elements in FoLiA carry a subset of so-called *common attributes*, these are common properties, represented as XML attributes, that can be set on different annotations.
+The exact subset of mandatory or optional common attributes differs slightly per annotation type.
 We distinguish the following:

+**Core Attributes:**

 * ``xml:id`` -- The ID of the element; this has to be a unique in the entire document or collection of documents (corpus).
 All identifiers in FoLiA are of the `XML NCName <https://www.w3.org/TR/1999/WD-xmlschema-2-19990924/#NCName>`_ datatype, which roughly means it is a unique string that has to start with a letter (not a number or symbol), may contain numers, but may never contain colons or spaces.
+FoLiA does not define any naming convention for IDs.
-* ``set`` -- The set of the element (a URI linking to a set definition)
+* ``set`` -- The set of the element (a URI linking to a set definition).
-* ``class`` -- The class of the annotation
+* ``class`` -- The class of the annotation, i.e. the annotation tag in the vocabulary defined by ``set``.

+**Provenance attributes:**

+* ``processor`` - This specifies the ID of a processor in the `Provenance Data`.
+The processor in turn defines exactly was the annotator of the annotation.

+**Authorship attributes**, these provides a simpler mechanism stemming from earlier versions of FoLiA and can be used without full provenance (instead of ``processor``):
 * ``annotator`` -- The name or ID of the system or human annotator that made the annotation.
 * ``annotatortype`` -- ``manual`` for human annotators, or ``auto`` for automated systems.

+**Annotation attributes:**

 * ``confidence`` -- A floating point value between zero and one; expresses the confidence the annotator places in his annotation.
 * ``datetime`` --  The date and time when this annotation was recorded, the format is ``YYYY-MM-DDThh:mm:ss`` (note the literal T in the middle to separate date from time), as per the XSD Datetime data type.
 * ``n`` --  A number in a sequence, corresponding to a number in the original document, for example chapter numbers, section numbers, list item numbers.

-The following extra common attributes apply in a speech context:
+**Speech attributes**, the following attributes apply mostly in a speech context:

 * ``src`` -- Points to a file or full URL of a sound or video file.
 This attribute is inheritable.
 * ``begintime`` --  A timestamp in ``HH:MM:SS.MMM`` format, indicating the begin time of the speech.
 If a sound clip is specified (``src``); the timestamp refers to a location in the soundclip.
 * ``endtime`` -- A timestamp in ``HH:MM:SS.MMM`` format, indicating the end time of the speech.
 If a sound clip is specified (``src``); the timestamp refers to a location in the soundclip.
 * ``speaker`` -- A string identifying the speaker.
 This attribute is inheritable.
 Multiple speakers are not allowed, simply do not specify a speaker on a certain level if you are unable to link the speech to a specific (single) speaker.

+**XLink attributes**, the following applies only on text and text markup elements and allows creating hyperlinks.
+See the section `Hyperlinks` for details.

+* ``xlink:href`` -- Creates a hyperlink on a text to the specified URL
+* ``xlink:type`` -- Specifies the type of the hyperlink.